 Public notification and consultation

-1. Parties, including through the secretariat, as appropriate, shall [establish procedures to] ensure timely public notification of [planned] [proposed] activities under their jurisdiction or control and effective, time-bound opportunities for stakeholder participation throughout the environmental impact assessment process, including through the submission of comments, before a decision is made whether to proceed with the activity.
+1. Parties shall ensure timely public notification of planned activities under their jurisdiction or control, including, as appropriate, through the secretariat, planned and effective, time-bound opportunities for stakeholder participation throughout the environmental impact assessment process, including through the submission of comments, before a decision is made as to whether to authorize the activity.

-2. Stakeholders in this process include potentially affected States, where those can be identified, [in particular adjacent coastal States,] [indigenous peoples and local communities with relevant traditional knowledge,] relevant global, regional, subregional and sectoral bodies, non-governmental organizations, the general public, academia, [scientific experts,] [affected parties,] [communities and organizations that have special expertise or jurisdiction,] [interested Parties] [and those with existing interests in an area].
+2. Option A: Stakeholders in this process include potentially affected States, [in particular adjacent coastal States,] [Indigenous Peoples and local communities with relevant traditional knowledge,] relevant global, regional, subregional and sectoral bodies, non-governmental organizations, the general public, academia, scientific experts, [and] [affected parties] [,] [and] [communities and organizations that have special expertise or jurisdiction] [and] [interested Parties].

+Option B: [… to all relevant stakeholders, including all States, with an emphasis on the States potentially most affected.
+Such States shall be determined taking into account the nature and potential effects on the marine environment of the planned activity and shall include coastal States whose exercise of sovereign rights for the purpose of exploring and exploiting and conserving and managing natural resources may reasonably be believed to be affected by the activity and States that carry out, in the area of the planned activity, human activities that may reasonably be believed to be affected, including economic activities].

-3. Public notification and consultation shall be transparent and inclusive, conducted in a timely manner [, and targeted and proactive when involving adjacent small island developing States].
+3. Public notification and consultation shall, in accordance with article 48 bis, paragraph 3, be transparent and inclusive, conducted in a timely manner [and targeted and proactive[, where practicable,] when involving adjacent small island developing States].

 4. Substantive comments received during the consultation process[, including from adjacent coastal States,] shall be considered and responded to or addressed by Parties.
 Parties shall give particular regard to comments concerning potential impacts in areas within national jurisdiction.
-Parties shall make public the comments received and the descriptions of the manner in which they were responded to or addressed.
+Parties shall make public the comments received and the responses or descriptions of the manner in which they were addressed.

 [5.
-The Scientific and Technical Body may conduct further public consultation on reports it is requested to review under this Agreement.]
+The Scientific and Technical Body may conduct further public consultation on reports that it is requested to review under this Agreement.]

 [6.
-In cases where the [planned] [proposed] activities affect areas of the high seas that are entirely surrounded by the exclusive economic zones of States, Parties shall:
+In cases where the planned activities affect areas of the high seas that are entirely surrounded by the exclusive economic zones of States, Parties shall:

 (a) Maintain targeted and proactive consultations, including prior notification, with such surrounding States;

-(b) Consider the views and comments of those surrounding States on the [planned] [proposed] activities and provide written responses specifically addressing such views and comments [, and revise the proposed activities accordingly].]
+(b) Consider the views and comments of those surrounding States on the planned activities and provide written responses specifically addressing such views and comments [, and revise the proposed activities accordingly].]

-7. Parties shall [establish procedures to] allow for access to information related to the environmental impact assessment process under this Agreement.
+7. Parties shall ensure access to information related to the environmental impact assessment process under this Agreement.
 Notwithstanding this, Parties shall not be required to disclose confidential or proprietary information.
 The fact that confidential or proprietary information has been redacted shall be indicated in public documents.

-8. Additional procedures may be developed by the Conference of the Parties to facilitate consultation at the international level.
+8. [Additional procedures] [Guidance] may be developed by the Conference of the Parties to facilitate consultation at the international level.

 Article 35